aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 bundle any secret (e.g., passwords or cryptographic keys) or confidential information, nor should it have access to any long-lived credential.

 The lack of secrets and credentials is important for safety:

 - If the environment is compromised at rest, there is nothing to exfiltrate.
   Plus, we do not need to worry about delivering it _privately_ to the Chromebook, _where_ we store it, _if_ it leaks, and _when_ to dispose it.
-- Similarly, an attacker that compromise a running system (e.g., through a malicious executable), will not find any long-lived credential (e.g., SSH keys or passwords).
+- Similarly, an attacker that compromises a running system (e.g., through a malicious executable), will not find any long-lived credential to steal.

 ## The solution